SK Hynix shares fall 3% after U.S. tightens rule to curb Huawei's chip supply

-SEOUL (Reuters) - Shares of SK Hynix (000660.KS), the world’s No.2 memory chip maker after Samsung Electronics (005930.KS), fell 3.2% on Monday after the United States on Friday moved to curb shipments of semiconductors to Huawei from global chipmakers.
+SEOUL, May 18 (Reuters) - Shares of SK Hynix, the world’s No.2 memory chip maker after Samsung Electronics , fell 3.2% on Monday after the United States on Friday moved to curb shipments of semiconductors to Huawei from global chipmakers.

-Samsung Electronics shares were down 0.2%, while the wider market .KS11 was largely flat.
+Samsung Electronics shares were down 0.2%, while the wider market was largely flat.

 The U.S. Commerce Department said it had amended an export rule and, under the change, foreign companies that use U.S. chipmaking equipment will be required to obtain a U.S. license before supplying certain chips to China’s Huawei.